End of Life Choices

 Suggestions for discussions with your physicians:

-“I would like to have the option of using Oregon’s DWD Act.
+“I would like to have the option of using Oregon’s Death with Dignity Act.

 Am I eligible?”